will-garrett/missile-defense-sim/README.md

 ### Services

-- **`test_running`**: A FastAPI-based web interface for running test scenarios, monitoring system status, and visualizing engagements in real-time.
+- **`dashboard`**: A FastAPI-based web interface for running test scenarios, monitoring system status, and visualizing engagements in real-time.
 Provides REST APIs and web UI for scenario management.

 - **`attack_service`**: Manages missile launch scenarios and communicates launch events to the simulation service.
 Handles platform types, installations, and missile launch requests.